Current Release: Fraser 6.0

 With a new level of maturity, Fraser has deepened its testing capabilities around functional, performance, stress, and benchmark testing and brings new carrier-grade features around monitoring, service assurance, networking, and dataplane acceleration.
 OPNFV is the nexus point for collaboration between open source networking projects and ecosystems by integrating upstream projects into reference architectures tuned for NFV use cases, leading cross-project initiatives for dynamic continuous integration (CI), and fostering the open source community transforming networks.

 - See the Infographic

-The following diagram shows an architectural view of Euphrates.
-The left side of the diagram highlights upstream components in Euphrates along with the community lab infrastructure, where users can test the platform in different environments and on different hardware.
+The following diagram shows an architectural view of Fraser.
+The left side of the diagram highlights upstream components in Fraser along with the community lab infrastructure, where users can test the platform in different environments and on different hardware.
 The right side of the diagram shows representative capabilities in the areas of integration, testing, and adding new features to services and applications.

 OPNFV Fraser includes several new enhancements:

 - The release expands support for cloud native applications.
 It included 8 Kubernetes (k8s) based reference architectures (scenarios), deployed 2 containerized VNFs, and integrated additional cloud native technologies from CNCF.io relating to service mesh, logging, tracing, monitoring, and package management.
 Functest, Yardstick, and 7 OPNFV feature/integration projects also broadened their support for k8s.